-Instructors may chose to reschedule class on the following dates with advance notice to students: Day After New Year's Day, Martin Luther King Day, Presidents Day, Columbus Day, Veterans Day, Day after Thanksgiving.
-General Assembly's campuses will remain open for student use on those days.
+Instructors may choose to reschedule class on the following dates with advance notice to students: Martin Luther King Day, Presidents Day, Columbus Day, Veterans Day, Day after Thanksgiving, Day after Christmas Day.
 Opportunities to make up any material missed will be provided.